 Sitting at an altitude of 1200m, you’ll gaze out into the depths of the universe with unparalleled clarity, just as the miners would have over a century before.

 Please note: Ghost Lake Hut is a basic accommodation in the New Zealand rain forest.
+You’ll carry your overnight kit and camp meals (provided) with you and be entirely self-sufficient.
 You’ll be sleeping on basic beds with sleeping bags, in dorm-style rooms with bathroom facilities outside the main building.
 It’s rustic but absolutely adds to the sense of adventure.

 As morning light breaks over the tree tops, the Bell Birds will rise you from your slumber as their distinctive songs echo from the forest canopy.
 Mother Nature’s way of telling you to get up and ride bikes!